top of page

 probingScitech.jpg

 We employ a perturbation approach to quantify the effects of local geometric imperfections on the buckling energy barrier.
-A probing methodology is used to map stability landscapes, quantify energy barriers, and explore the buckling behavior of both perfect and imperfect geometries.The findings offer strategies for taking advantage of imperfections in modulating the buckling energy barrier to maximize thin-shells
+A probing methodology is used to map stability landscapes, quantify energy barriers, and explore the buckling behavior of both perfect and imperfect geometries.The findings offer strategies for taking advantage of imperfections in modulating the buckling energy barrier to maximize thin-shellsperformance.
+Check out the conference paper here.

 The lab presented at AIAA SciTech 2025!